Swedish Lapland and Iceland offer the two most contrasting Northern Lights Holiday Destinations.

 Swedish Lapland is home to Abisko, probably the world’s best location for consistent sightings of the Northern Lights and a must visit destination for all Aurora Lovers!

 It is also home to two iconic properties – the Original ICE HOTEL & Unique Tree Hotel.

 Additionally we offer exclusive lodges and luxury cabins in both Sweden & Iceland and some of the best Arctic experiences including Husky sledding, snowmobiling, whale watching, Volcano & Geysir 4WD safaris with some of the top guides.

-Fabulous multi destination trips combine Swedish Lapland with the best Northern Lights locations in Tromso and Lofoten Islands in Norway and Iceland for some truly amazing longer Northern Lights holidays.
+Fabulous multi destination trips combine Swedish Lapland with the best Northern Lights locations in Tromso and Iceland for some truly amazing longer Northern Lights holidays.